-Whether you’re looking to honor an employee for their dedication to your company or recognize a donor for their generous financial support to your non-profit, you want to make sure that these individuals are awarded properly.
+Whether you’re looking to honor an employee for their dedication to your company or to recognize a donor for their generous financial support to your non-profit, you want to make sure that these individuals are awarded properly.
 Custom crystal awards are the perfect way to do that!

 So, how do you design a custom crystal award?
 The most important thing you can do is personalize the award for the recipient.
 Make it clear who it’s dedicated to and why they’re being recognized.
 Make sure to include your organization’s logo and a sincere message honoring the recipient for their hard work or their generous donation.